manu-p-1/PowerPlug/README.md

 ## Roadmap
 - Expanding the cmdlet library with more useful commands
 - Transition to .NET 5 and C# 9.0 as a new development medium
-- "Module-arizing" the repo to work with a direct name such as `Import-Module -Name ...`
+- "Modularizing" the repo to work with a direct name such as `Import-Module -Name ...`